New York Isn’t Ready to Fight More Wildfires

 DEC spokesperson Denis Slattery said in a statement that the agency has expanded the rangers’ ranks by graduating three cohorts from the service’s required six-month basic training academy in recent years.
 According to Praczkajlo, the academy’s next class, which graduates this December, will yield just nine new rangers, and there will not be another class until 2026.

 Staffing shortages make it harder for DEC rangers to fight out-of-state fires, too.
 These deployments help prepare rangers to combat forest fires closer to home.
 In 2022, Quebec sent a 20-person crew to help New York battle a 142-acre wildfire in the Hudson Valley.
-But last year, when wildfires burned over 12 million acres in Quebec and Nova Scotia, New York sent just 16 of 70 available forest rangers.
-Perryman said New York’s failure to reciprocate the Canadians’ generosity cost the state’s rangers critical experience.
+But last year, when wildfires burned over 12 million acres in Quebec and Nova Scotia, New York sent just 16 of 70 available forest rangers, Perryman testified.
+He said New York’s failure to reciprocate the Canadians’ generosity cost the state’s rangers critical experience.

 Some lawmakers are taking note.